Loches Chancery: centaurs and museum

-Hey, so, what about the Chancery?
-It houses today a little exhibition (free entrance) about Loches’ history: the castle, the fortifications… with lots of pictures and engravings.
+What about the Chancery?
+It houses today a little exhibition (free entrance) about Loches’ history: the castle, the fortifications… with plenty of pictures and engravings.